 We keep thinking that improvements are big ITIL implementation projects, that take a long time and don’t deliver the hoped-for value!
 Once again, one of the guiding principles is “Progress iteratively with feedback.”
 Make improving your work part of your work and then gaining direct feedback on whether the improvement actually improved anything – preferably linked to some kind of value, outcomes, costs, or risks (Oh no, he’s not banging on about that again is he!?)

 What are we improving and how do we prioritize the improvements?
 That is the bit about practices in the SVS.
 I won’t go into that as ITIL people generally get all that stuff.
 But what will we prioritize?
 Well, once again this is where governance has a role to play.

 As stated in the ITIL 4 Governance section: “…The governing body should also have visibility of the outcomes of continual improvement activities and the measurement of value for the organization…” Which brings us back to where we started – staring at the SVS model and confirming the most important bit is the value popping out the end.

-I’ll leave it you to conclude who the dummies are in YOUR organization.
+I’ll leave it you to conclude who the ITIL 4 Dummies are in YOUR organization.